Oscar Pistorius biography

 In the spring of 2012, Pistorius realized his ultimate dream when he qualified for the 400-meter race at the London Olympics.
 While he was eventually eliminated in the semifinal round, he secured his place in history by becoming the first amputee athlete to compete in the Olympics.
 To mark the occasion, Pistorius flew out his 89-year-old grandmother to watch him race.
 "It's just an unbelievable experience," Pistorius said shortly after his first Olympic race.
 "I found myself smiling on the starting blocks, which is very rare."

 The track star made headlines of a different kind in February 2013, after his girlfriend, famous South African model Reeva Steenkamp, was found dead at his home in Pretoria, South Africa.
 According to police, Steenkamp was shot and killed on the morning of February 14, 2013, with bullet wounds to the head and one arm.
 Pistorius was soon named a suspect in the case.

 Five days after Reeva Steenkamp's death, on February 19, 2013, during a hearing at the Magistrate Court in Pretoria, Pistorius admitted to unintentionally shooting Steenkamp at his home on Valentine's Day 2013.
 He went on to state that he had mistaken his girlfriend for an intruder and shot her through a locked bathroom door in the home.
-Pistorious is now facing a charge of premeditated murder that would result in a mandatory life sentence in the event that a guilty verdict was reached.
+Consequently, Pistorious faced a charge of premeditated murder that would result in a mandatory life sentence in the event that a guilty verdict was reached.